 Style line layers

-In Layer style Layer style, you can create custom visualizations in your scenes by applying smart mapping styles to your data.
+In Layer style Layer style, you can create custom visualizations in scenes by applying smart mapping styles to data.
 Choose styles that use attributes to apply continuous colors or individual colors to lines, or choose styles that apply a single color to all the lines.

 2D Line